Spots.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How much running is too much for a dog?

 Look for signs of fatigue and overheating.
 Another sign the distance is too much for your dog is if they’re slowing down significantly.
+Some dogs can develop muscle/tendon sprains or joint injuries due to running too much.
+Watch your dog for signs of injury, as well.

 How do I train my dog to run without a leash?